sparkle-project/sparkle-project.github.io/documentation/index.md

 To prepare signing with DSA signatures:

-  * First, make yourself a pair of DSA keys.
+  * **Sorry!
+We have a compatibility problem with macOS High Sierra and later.
+Apple's Security framework fails to work with DSA keys generated on High Sierra and Mojave.
+We don't know workaround other than using an old macOS Sierra to generate the key.
+We'll be migrating to another signing method, but it'll take a couple of months to implement**.
+First, make yourself a pair of DSA keys.
 This needs to be done only once.
 Sparkle includes a tool to help: (from the Sparkle distribution root):<br />
   `./bin/generate_keys`
   * Back up your private key (dsa_priv.pem) and <strong>keep it safe.</strong> You don't want anyone else getting it, and if you lose it, you may not be able to issue any new updates.
   * Add your public key (dsa_pub.pem) to the <samp>Resources</samp> folder of your Xcode project.